Why Tulum One of the Best Places to Scuba Dive in the World

 Come dive with locals.
 Come dive with heart.
 Come dive with Mexidivers.

-9. Conclusion: Dive Into the Heart of the Riviera Maya
+👉 See all our scuba diving options in Tulum — reef, cenotes, PADI courses and combo dives.9.
+Conclusion: Dive Into the Heart of the Riviera Maya

 reef scuba diving in tulum

-Tulum is more than just one of the best places to scuba dive in the world—it’s a destination that feeds the soul.
+Tulum is more than just one of the best places to dive in the world—it’s a destination that feeds the soul.

 From ancient Mayan temples to modern eco-chic retreats, from freshwater cave dives to thriving coral reefs, Tulum offers some of the best scuba diving in the world and a lifestyle you won’t want to leave behind.